-The need for dedicated civilian mountain rescue teams across the most remote areas of Scotland has grown, just as the number of hillwalkers, climbers and mountain bikers has also grown, over the last few decades.
+The need for dedicated civilian mountain rescue teams across the most remote areas of Scotland has grown, alongside the number of people hillwalking, climbing, canyoning and mountain biking, over the last few decades.

 Team members are trained to use many different pieces of equipment from medical (oxygen, pain relief gas, cervical collars, airways, vacuum mattresses, stretchers and splints) to technical (Ropes and metal things).
 All this equipment is frequently carried into the mountains in emergencies.